 We focus our practice exclusively on Bankruptcy and Criminal Defense.
 We are very down to earth individuals, and pride ourselves on giving people direct answers to their questions.
 We never say things simply because we think that is what you may want to hear.
 If you want straight answers to your questions, call us now.
 We realize this may be a very traumatic and confusing time for you, and we would very much like to help you.

-If you are ready to take control of your situation before it gets out of control, call us directly at (773) 732-6297.
+If you are ready to take control of your situation before it gets out of control, please call us.
 Remember, the first consultation is free.

 Our Client was charged with Felony Retail Theft.
 It was alleged that our Client attempted to remove several hundred dollars worth of merchandise from Macy's.
 We were able to successfully negotiate the Deferred Prosecution Program for our Client.
 As long as he completes the program, all Felony charges will be dismissed.

 People v.
 EM

 Our Client was charged with Felony Possession of a Controlled Substance.
 Officers alleged that they stopped our Client for driving the wrong way down a one-way street.
 The testifying officer claimed to have seen our Client reach into his pocket and stuff a golf ball size bag of narcotics into his mouth and begin to chew and swallow it.
 The testifying officer stated that he grabbed our Client at which point the bag exploded and several small bags flew out of our Client's mouth into the passenger compartment of the car.
 The problem with the officer's testimony was that he said he saw our Client pull this golf ball sized item out of his pocket while our Client was seated in the driver's seat of a Hummer and the Officer, who admitted to being only 5'3" stood outside.
 At 5'3", there is no way for the officer to make the observation he claimed to have made because of the size of the vehicle.
 All charged were dismissed at the Preliminary Hearing.